Frequently Asked Questions

 Historically, anatomy learning models have been designed as “demonstration” or “reference” models, meaning that students can point out and identify structures on the model but that’s about it.
 The active and higher-order learning that is possible with our products distinguishes them from other products on the market that continue the historical practice of simple demonstration models.

-We know from pedagogy (the science of how people learn) that active learning that engages the mind in higher-order cognitive functions is the most effective for both the depth of learning and retention of that learning.
-Bloom’s taxonomy is a frequently used guide for this and ranks cognition or thinking from “remembering” (the lowest level of cognition), progressively up through “understanding,” “applying,” “analyzing,” and “evaluating,” and “creating.”
+We know from pedagogy (the science of how people learn) that active learning is the most effective for both the depth of learning and retention of that learning.
+Bloom’s taxonomy is a frequently used guide for designing active learning tools and ranks cognition or thinking from “remembering” (the lowest level of cognition), progressively up through “understanding,” “applying,” “analyzing,” and “evaluating,” and “creating.”

-We use Bloom’s taxonomy, core concepts, and core competencies to define pedagogical objectives for our active learning kits before we design them (we call this a “pedagogical schema”).
+We use Bloom’s taxonomy, core concepts, and core competencies to define pedagogical objectives (also known as “learning objectives”) for our active learning kits before we design them (we call this a “pedagogical schema”).
 We then design the kit and the activities for each kit specifically to meet those pedagogical objectives.
 You can find the pedagogical schema for every one of our kit activities by viewing the “Educator Guide” of that activity.

 How much do your custom model making services cost?